Francis Crozier

-Irish naval officer and polar explorer (1796–1848?)
+Royal Navy officer and explorer (1796–1848?)

-Francis Rawdon Moira Crozier (/ˈkroʊʒər/; 17 October 1796 – disappeared 26 April 1848) was an Irish officer of the Royal Navy and polar explorer who participated in six expeditions to the Arctic and Antarctic.
-In 1843, he became a Fellow of the Royal Society for his scientific work during his expeditions.
-Later, he was second-in-command to Sir John Franklin and captain of during what would become Franklin's lost expedition, to discover the Northwest Passage in the Canadian Arctic, ending with the loss of all 129 crewmen in mysterious circumstances.
+Captain Francis Rawdon Moira Crozier (/ˈkroʊʒər/; 17 October 1796 – disappeared 26 April 1848) was a Royal Navy officer and explorer who participated in six expeditions to the Arctic and Antarctic.
+In 1843, he became a fellow of the Royal Society for his scientific work during his expeditions.
+Later, he was second-in-command to Sir John Franklin and captain of during what would become Franklin's lost expedition, to discover the Northwest Passage in the Canadian Arctic, ending with the loss of all 129 crewmen.

 Many places in the Arctic and Antarctic are named after him.
 He, with James Clark Ross and Richard Moody, was also responsible for selecting the location of the capital of the Falkland Islands, Port Stanley, in 1843.

 Early life

-Francis Crozier was born in Banbridge, County Down, in Ulster, the northern province in Ireland.
+Francis Crozier was born in the County Down town of Banbridge in Ulster, the northern province in Ireland.
 He was the eleventh of thirteen children, and the fifth son of solicitor George Crozier, who named him after his friend Francis Rawdon-Hastings, 2nd Earl of Moira.
 Crozier attended school locally in Banbridge, with his brothers William and Thomas, and lived with his family in Avonmore House which his father had built in 1792, in the centre of Banbridge.